EnterpriseDB/tpa/docs/src/haproxy.md

 by [`pgbouncer`](pgbouncer.md) running on the same instance.
 You must specify a list of `haproxy_backend_servers` to forward requests to.

+TPAexec will install the latest available version of haproxy by default.
+You can install a specific version instead by setting `haproxy_package_version: 1.9.15*` (for example).

 You can set the following variables on any `haproxy` instance.

 Variable | Default value | Description